 Rider scoring is conducted with RFID timing tags that are fixed to plastic number plates.
 You must mount these on your bike properly in order for your times to be recorded.
 We are not responsible for lost, stolen, tampered or damaged timing tags.
-Our gravel edition is a race, however you are not going to be forced to compete.
 If you finish in the gravel edition in the top 3 of your category/gender, you will be awarded during a podium presentation at the end of the day.
-Our road edition of Truckee Fondo is not a race.
-You will have your time recorded but awards are not distributed to participants.

 Riding Etiquette and Safety